The 2025 Wildlife Speaker Series!!

 ++++++++++++++++

-Date: August 27, Jackson’s Garden in Sheridan plans to host a talk on either owls.
-Staff from the Raptor Resource Center plan to bring Boo, their ambassador owl!
+Date: August 27, Jackson’s Garden in Sheridan plans to host a talk on great horned owls.
+Staff from the Raptor Resource Center plan to bring Boo, their ambassador great horned owl!
 This is an amazing opportunity to see a live owl up close.
-NOTE: The wonderful meal Jackson’s Garden plans to provide (beer brats, coleslaw, chips, desert, iced tea and lemonade) will be held AFTER the 5:30 presentation.
+NOTE: The wonderful meal Jackson’s Garden plans to provide (beer brats, hotdogs for kids, coleslaw, chips, desert, iced tea and lemonade) will be held AFTER the 5:30 presentation.
 This is because boo needs to get home before dark so he (she?) can settle in for the evening.

 Location: Jackson’s Garden, about 3 miles east of Sheridan, MT on Mill Street.